Yvonne Buckingham

-Yvonne Buckingham (née Elizabeth Buckingham, later Yvonne Slezynger; born 1936) is a former British actress based in Brazil, known for portraying Christine Keeler in the 1963 film The Christine Keeler Story.
+Yvonne Buckingham (married name Slezynger; born 28 March 1936) is a former British actress based in Brazil, known for portraying Christine Keeler in the 1963 film The Christine Keeler Story.

-Early life
+Early life and family

-Buckingham was born Elizabeth Buckingham on the 28 March 1936 in Ripon, Yorkshire to Edward Buckingham and Mary Buckingham (née Atkinson).
+Buckingham was born Elizabeth D V Buckingham on the 28 March 1936 in Ripon, Yorkshire to Edward Buckingham and Mary Buckingham (née Atkinson).
+(Note: Also cited as 1937.)
+In 1965, Buckingham married Belgian-Brazilian businessperson Henri Armand Slezynger in London.
+The couple subsequently moved to São Paulo and had four children before later divorcing.

 Career

 1950s

 In an early role, Buckingham played the part of a saloon girl in the Jack Lee direct film Robbery Under Arms.
 In 1958, she played Mario's girlfriend in the comedy Next to No Time.

 In 1959, Buckingham played the eponymous role in the film Sapphire about a young woman found murdered on Hampstead Heath, but she did not have a speaking part and appears only briefly, as a dead body and in photographs.

 Following her uncredited role in Our Man in Havana (1959), Buckingham enrolled at the Royal Academy of Dramatic Art.
 In 1960, Buckingham graduated with a diploma in acting.